syrrim/i3/README.md

 #i3

-This fork of i3 reforms certain functions of i3bar.
-In doing so, it removes some features, and adds several.
-These are listed below.

-##Features
+This is my personal fork of i3, which adds some unrelated features to make i3 more enjoyable to use.

+##i3bar

+This fork performs heavy reforms on the use and display of i3bar.

 ###Borders